Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **B. resources:** While `Template3` will ultimately result in resources being deployed, defining them directly would mean rewriting the code rather than *reusing* the logic from `Template1` and `Template2`.
 *   **D. parameters:** While you will likely need parameters in `Template3` to feed the modules, the core structural element required to enable the "reuse" of other templates is the **module** definition.

-### Question #28
+### Question #24

 You have an Azure subscription.

 You use Bicep templates to deploy websites and Azure SQL infrastructure.

-You need to automate the deployments by using Azure Pipelines and a self-hosted agent that runs on two virtual machines.
+**You need to automate the deployments by using Azure Pipelines and a self-hosted agent that runs on two virtual machines.**

 The solution must minimize administrative effort.

 What should you do first?